kevinzunigacuellar/portfolio/posts/en/make-a-markdown-blog-with-nextjs.md

 ---
 title: Make a markdown blog with Next.js
 url: make-a-markdown-blog-with-nextjs
-description: "Learn how to make a static blog with Next.js and markdown"
+description: 'Learn how to make a static blog with Next.js and markdown'
 date: August 01, 2021
 ---

-## How to make a blog with Next.js and Markdown
+# How to make a blog with Next.js and Markdown
----

 ### When to use Markdown?

 Markdown is a great tool to create websites with dense content such as: blogs or documentation.
 It allows the author to spend less time coding HTML elements and CSS styles and more time to focus on the content.